murticalen/FrontendAcademy2024/Homeworks/project.md

 ## Checkpoints

-There will be one mandatory checkpoint between May 25th and 29th or on June 6th or 7th.
+There will be one mandatory checkpoint between May 27th and 31st.
 We will arrange a Slack call and discuss your project status.
 You can also visit Sofascore office for the checkpoint if I am present there.

 Feel free to contact me on Slack when you've added something new, have a question, and we can discuss it on a call or live.